-MOISTURE METERS AVAILABLE AT COUNTY EXTENSION OFFICES
+Moisture meters available at county extension offices

-As part of ongoing efforts to support those affected by recent flooding, Nebraska Extension county offices across the state have moisture meters available for homeowners to borrow to monitor the moisture content of flooded materials.
+As part of ongoing efforts to support those affected by recent flooding, the Dawson County Extension Office has moisture meters available for homeowners to borrow to monitor the moisture content of flooded materials.

 It can take weeks or months to dry a house to the point where repairs can be made.
 It’s common for homeowners to discover large amounts of mold in walls months after a flood because they didn’t wait for the structure to dry before making repairs.
 The moisture level of structures cannot be determined by appearance or time spent drying, so a calibrated meter is recommended to measure moisture levels before rebuilding.